 Once someone takes a closer look, it is not hard to find that there are too many people involved in the process whose living depends on house buying/selling.
 If we are lucky, each and everyone in the process will be a good listener, a good worker, and an outstanding professional.
 If we are moderately lucky, some will be professional and some will be painstakingly hard to communicate with.
 If we are totally unlucky, … you know what.
 We will say, take a break the moment you feel that it is too much stressful and try a few months later.
 You are buying a house, not a laptop, nor a motorcycle, nor even a car.
 Buying a house is a long term investment.
 For most of us, a house is the largest purchase we will ever make in our life.
 We do not have enough money to buy an airplane or a small island. 🙂 Anyway, taking some time off the market when exhausted is a good idea because this allows us to think and reevaluate the events that happened during the previous attempt.
 A few of our friends who took a break after some stressful exploration had a wonderful experience during the second attempt.
 However, wonderful experience is an overstatement.
 The whole house buying experience is, on average, stressful.

-Should we recruit a real estate agent as our representative?
+Should we recruit a real estate agent to represent us?

-Very complex question but the answer is very simple.
-Interview real estate agents.
-Since we did not have a buyer’s representative, we directly called the seller representatives whose numbers were given in Zillow or any other site as Listing Agent.
-When the seller representatives showed us the houses, we asked them questions regarding the house and tried to understand how caring they are.
+Some indications are quite simple.
 If there is a dog, does the real estate agent take care of the dog first and then invites you in?
 Or, the real estate agent does not even know about the dog when showing you the house and a sudden big bark scares you to the hell.
 Is the real estate agent a good listener?
 Is the real estate agent allowing you to speak without completing your sentences?
 Is the real estate agent in a rush?
 With every seller representative, we just asked ourselves one question, “Do we want this person to be our representative?”
 We had a pretty good idea about whom we would contact if we were to recruit an agent as our representative.
-We will talk more about recruiting an agent in another post in this series.
-Yes, this is going to be another sequel.